Why More Homeowners Are Choosing Stucco

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

-Drive through any neighborhood from Laguna Beach to the Inland Empire, and you will see one dominant material: Stucco.
-This isn't an accident.
-Stucco is engineered for our climate.
-It resists the three things that destroy homes in Southern California: Fire, Termites, and Heat.
+Drive through any residential neighborhood from Laguna Beach to the Inland Empire, and you will see one dominant exterior material: Stucco.
+This is not an accident of style.
+Stucco is a highly engineered cementitious cladding system designed specifically for our Mediterranean climate.
+It resists the three primary elements that threaten and degrade homes in Southern California: Wildfire, wood-boring pests, and extreme solar heat.

-While wood siding rots and vinyl siding melts, a properly installed 3-coat stucco system provides a 50-year structural envelope.
-This guide breaks down the technical reasons why stucco remains the gold standard for West Coast construction.
+While wood siding decays under moisture cycles and vinyl siding melts or warps, a code-compliant, properly installed three-coat stucco system provides a 50-year structural envelope.
+This guide details the technical, material, and code-based reasons why stucco remains the gold standard for West Coast residential construction.

-In California's Wildland-Urban Interface (WUI) zones, building codes are strict.
-Wood is fuel; stucco is rock.
+In California's Wildland-Urban Interface (WUI) zones, building materials must pass strict ignition-resistance standards.
+Wood siding acts as fuel; stucco acts as a protective shield.

 Free Assessment